lupyuen/nuttx-ox64/README.md

 And PTE is a pointer to the next level of the page table.

+Which means that Virtual Address 0x5020 0000 points to the L2 Page Table 0x5040 5000

 __Map the page pool: (Level 2)__

 ```text